-- > Your age plus completed years of service with Citi totals at least 60; and - > You have attained age 50 and have at least five years of Citi service.
+- Your age plus completed years of service with Citi totals at least 60; - You have attained age 50 and have at least five years of Citi service; and - You are eligible for coverage under the Citigroup Health Benefit Plan, regardless of whether you are enrolled.
+Please note if coverage is lost under the Citigroup Health Benefit Plan due to failure to pay premiums, you will be ineligible for retiree health coverage.